Professor Thorsten Gruber Dipl.-Oec., MBA, PhD

 Before taking up a Chair in Marketing and Service Management at Loughborough University, Professor Gruber worked as a Senior Lecturer in Marketing at Manchester Business School.
 He received his PhD and MBA from the University of Birmingham.

-Professor Gruber co-founded the Centre for Service Management (CSM) in the School of Business and Economics and is currently the Director of the Centre.
-He is also the Anne-Marie and Gustaf Ander Foundation Visiting Professor of Service Management at CTF- Service Research Center, Karlstad University, Sweden.
-Professor Gruber is on the editorial board of the Journal of Service Research, Journal of Business Research and Journal of Service Management.
+Professor Gruber co-founded the Centre for Service Management (CSM) in the School of Business and Economics in 2013 and is currently the Director of the Centre.
+From 2015 to 2017, he was also the Anne-Marie and Gustaf Ander Foundation Visiting Professor of Service Management at CTF- Service Research Center, Karlstad University, Sweden.
+Among Professor Gruber’s current main research interests are service failure and recovery, service robotics and transformative service research.
 He regularly presents his latest research findings at leading conferences worldwide and publishes in prestigious international peer-reviewed journals such as Journal of the Academy of Marketing Science, Journal of Product Innovation Management, Journal of Service Research, Journal of Business Research, Industrial Marketing Management, Journal of Service Management, and Journal of Marketing Management.

 Thorsten’s research interests include services marketing and management, consumer (complaining) behaviour, and the development of qualitative online research methods.
 He supports interdisciplinary and multi-methodological approaches and consequently applies both quantitative and qualitative methods in his research projects.